Responsive live view performance and consistent all-round quality makes the Canon 750D a safe bet

 However, if your budget is a strict £500, you should also consider the EOS 200D.
 Being a much newer model, it has multiple advantages over the 750D including super image processing, better battery life and the addition of Bluetooth connectivity.
 The 200D also has a built-in timelapse mode and a significantly higher maximum ISO.

 Having said that, the older 750D does still hold a few key advantages over the 200D including more focus points and better flash coverage.
 Its kit lens is also a little faster, so which model you choose might come down to how you intend to use the camera.

-Some cameras are packed with attention-grabbing features, but we reckon the average SLR owner would prefer to be dazzled by the quality of their photos than by the camera itself.
-That seems to be the thinking behind Canon’s mid-price consumer SLRs, of which the EOS 750D is the latest example.
-Its predecessor, the Canon 700D didn't have anything that blew the competition away; rather it was its consistent high quality throughout that made it our top choice for budding enthusiasts.
+Original review continues: Some cameras are packed with attention-grabbing features, but I think the average SLR owner would prefer to be dazzled by the quality of their photos than by the camera itself.
+That seems to be the thinking behind Canon’s mid-price consumer SLRs, of which the EOS 750D is the probably Canon’s best example.
+The more recent model – the Canon EOS 760D – doesn’t quite offer enough to justify its extra price premium.

-The autofocus sensor has been upgraded too, up from 9 to 19 points, all of which are cross-type for increased sensitivity.
+The 750D arrives two years later than the 700D, and while there’s little to separate them from the outside, there are some significant changes inside.
+The autofocus sensor has been upgraded, up from 9 to 19 points, all of which are cross-type for increased sensitivity.
 It appears to be the same autofocus sensor used in the Canon EOS 70D and the Canon 7D before that.
-It’s still short of the 39 points offered by the Nikon D5500, and its diamond-shaped array of points covers a smaller area in the centre of the frame.
+It’s still short of the 39 points offered by the Nikon D5500, though, and its diamond-shaped array of points covers a smaller area in the centre of the frame.

 The new metering and autofocus systems conspire to deliver subject tracking autofocus – something the 700D offered in live view mode but not when using the viewfinder.
 We weren’t overly impressed with it on that model, though.
 We saw some evidence of it working but not enough to convince us to rely on it.